millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 Lab 8675309: Introduction to Python, Revisited
 ==============================================
-.. topics to cover lambda functions, array broadcasting, vectorization, plotting, try except, type declarations/docstrings in functions, f-strings (and .join, and \ with ""), dictionaries, modules
-.. possibly move List comprehension here, but probably not....
-.. map, filter, or sorted?

 This lab covers additional topics in Python and NumPy that can help your coding to be more efficient.